frimtec/pikett-assist/README.md

 Defines the text to send back as alarm acknowledgement to your operations center.

+#### Auto confirm time window

+Time window since the last received alarm in which new received alerts are auto confirmed while still being in an confirmed alarm state.
+This feature ensures you can stay focused on your current case even with recurring alerts.
+If set to 0 (default), alarms are never auto confirmed.

 #### SMS ignore filter
 [Regular expression][regular-expression] pattern to identify SMS messages to be ignored.